kartik342/Rock-Paper-Scissor/README.md

 A responsive and interactive Rock Paper Scissors game built using **HTML**, **CSS**, and **JavaScript**.
 The user can select rock, paper, or scissors, and the computer randomly picks a move.
 The scores are updated in real-time, and the result is displayed with styled messages.

+Built a full-stack Blog App using Node.js, Express, MongoDB, and EJS — features user authentication (login, logout, registration), and allows users to create, edit, like, and delete posts.
+Implemented JWT-based auth and dynamic EJS templating to render personalized user dashboards and post interactions.

 ## 🔥 Features

 - Clean and responsive UI